michaelpace/MSPTouchableLabel/README.md

 ![CocoaPods](http://img.shields.io/cocoapods/p/MSPTouchableLabel.svg?style=flat)
 ![CocoaPods](http://img.shields.io/cocoapods/v/MSPTouchableLabel.svg?style=flat)

 MSPTouchableLabel is a UILabel subclass which provides a UITableView -like interface for creating interactive labels.
 It has no dependencies.

-Run the sample app to see demos, or peek at the .gifs at the bottom of this document.
+**The public API of this pod may change since a 1.0.0 release hasn't been reached.
+Please use caution when upgrading.
+Not recommended for use in production apps.**

 ### Installation